-Welcome to December in Agriculture; the rush of harvest is over and you would like nothing more than a few weeks to regroup before prepping for next year.
+Welcome to winter in Agriculture; the rush of harvest is over and you would like nothing more than a few weeks to regroup before prepping for next year.
 As you are looking to add someone to your team for the upcoming season, you’ll benefit from starting the process sooner than later.
 December and January are peak times to hire in our industry.

 Take advantage of the many reasons this month is the time to start.